 OBD (On Board Diagnostics)

 The newest test to be used in Arizona is the on-board diagnostic test.
 Used on 1996 and newer light duty vehicles only, engine operating data is accessed by connecting directly to a computer in the vehicle that continuously monitors engine emission control systems operation.
 The on-board diagnostic test can identify problems before they lead to engine damage and emissions system failure.

 Diesel vehicles are tested for opacity (smoke density).
 The test uses an opacity meter, which is an instrument that measures the percentage of opacity of the exhaust.
-Light duty diesel vehicles and all Tucson area diesel vehicles are tested under load on a dynamometer.
+In Tucson, light duty diesel vehicles up to 26,000 GVWR are tested under load on a dynamometer.
+Diesel vehicles over 26,000 GVWR are tested using a procedure called snap acceleration.
 In metro Phoenix, heavy duty diesel vehicles are tested using a procedure called "snap acceleration".

 In addition to one of the above tests, a vehicle may undergo a visual inspection to determine the presence of certain emission control components as installed by the manufacturer.
 Inspection includes catalytic converter, operational air pump, positive crankcase ventilation system and evaporative control system.
 These inspections coupled with the evaporative system integrity (pressure) test constitute the tampering inspection.

 Testing is quick, easy and accurate; however, at certain times of the month backups can occur.
 For faster service, it is highly recommended that you avoid the end of the month and middle of the day.